 In July 2014 the Court denied defendants' motion to compel arbitration.
 The defendants filed an appeal.

-On December 17, 2014, the United States Court of Appeals for the Ninth Circuit upheld the district court's determination that the arbitration clause in MHN's employee contract was procedurally and substantively unconscionable. [create a link to the opinion] This case will therefore proceed in court rather than in private arbitration.
+On December 17, 2014, the United States Court of Appeals for the Ninth Circuit upheld the district court's determination that the arbitration clause in MHN's employee contract was procedurally and substantively unconscionable.
+This case will therefore proceed in court rather than in private arbitration.

 Contact Lieff Cabraser